hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 TF-IDF score.
 It relies on a _lazy_ traverser, which holds a `Supplier<Traverser>` and will obtain the inner traverser from it the first time `next()` is called.
-This makes it very simple to write code that obtains a traverser for a map after it has been populated.
+This makes it very simple to write code that obtains a traverser from a map after it has been populated.

 Finally, our DAG is terminated by a sink vertex: